Install Cisco Catalyst 8000V in VMware ESXi Environment

 • Virtual hard disk space - a minimum size of 8 GB is required

-• A default video and an SCSI controller set and an installed virtual CD/DVD drive are also required for this installation.
+• A default video controller, an SCSI controller set, and an installed virtual CD/DVD drive are also required for this installation.

-Familiarize yourself about the secure boot configuration before you proceed with the installation.
-To see information about secure boot, see Enabling VNF Secure Boot.
+Familiarize yourself with the secure boot configuration before proceeding with the installation.
+For more information, see Enabling VNF Secure Boot.

-The following VMware features and operations are not supported in all versions of Cisco Catalyst 8000V, but can still be used or performed on non-supported versions at the risk of encountering dropped packets, dropped connections, and other error statistics:
+The VMware features and operations listed here are not supported in Cisco Catalyst 8000V.
+Using or performing these unsupported versions might result in dropped packets, dropped connections, and other error statistics.

 • Distributed Resource Scheduling (DRS)